 BI 273 Human Anatomy: 4.5 semester hours

-A lecture and laboratory course designed to give basic information for understanding normal structure and development of the human body.
-A regional approach to anatomy is used, complimented with dissection and examination of preserved human cadavers, practical applications, and discussions of basic concepts.
-Three hours of lecture and one three-hour lab per week, plus 45 hours of supervised dissection per term.
+This is a lecture and laboratory course designed to provide a detailed understanding of the normal structure and development of the human body.
+A functional anatomical and regional approach is taken in both lecture and laboratory sections.
+Dissection and examination of preserved human cadavers is a required part of the laboratory portion of the class.
+Students will be tested over anatomical function and relationships as well as structure identification in a laboratory setting.
+Three one-hour lectures and one three-hour lab per week.
 Prerequisite: A grade of C or better in BI 125 for Biology majors, and a D- or better for other majors.
+(Offered spring semester).